House panel accuses Barr of contempt as Trump invokes executive privilege

 Executive privilege is only rarely invoked by U.S. presidents to keep other branches of government from getting access to certain internal executive branch information.
 Trump had not previously taken such a step in his showdown with Congress.

-House Judiciary Chairman Jerrold Nadler said the White House was misapplying executive privilege in “a clear escalation in the Trump administration’s blanket defiance of Congress’s constitutionally mandated duties,” adding that neither Barr nor Trump should be permitted to be “above the law.”
+Nadler said the White House was misapplying executive privilege in “a clear escalation in the Trump administration’s blanket defiance of Congress’s constitutionally mandated duties,” adding that neither Barr nor Trump should be permitted to be “above the law.”

 The White House said Democrats forced the move.
 “Faced with Chairman Nadler’s blatant abuse of power, and at the attorney general’s request, the president has no other option than to make a protective assertion of executive privilege,” White House spokeswoman Sarah Sanders said.